First time tourist in London photographing Tower Bridge

 Some room rates include breakfast, and there are family room options as well as luxury suites.

-Fancy waking up to a view of Big Ben or The London Eye?
-You can find that here, as well as many room size options that are great for families.
+Fancy waking up to a view of Big Ben?
+You can find that here, as well as many room size options that are great for small family travel.
 The hotel also has great amenities, including a couple of restaurants, a pool, and a 24-hour gym.
-It’s a short walk across Westminster Bridge to the Houses of Parliament and Westminster Abbey.

 I’ve stayed in Radisson Blu properties in several cities, and have always had a good experience with them.
 This location is in the heart of Seven Dials, a wonderful bit of Covent Garden home to unique shops and delicious restaurants.
 The hotel has a restaurant on site, but I’d skip that in favor of exploring the Seven Dials streets.
 In fact, two of my favorite spots to eat are located very close to this hotel: Home Slice Pizza in Neal’s Yard and Seven Dials Market.